tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 #### Utopia-Tailwind integrations

 I found two plugins that were made to help with integrating Utopia into Tailwind.
-Neither worked out-of-the-box for me and I wasn't in the mood for hacking.
+Neither worked out of the box for me and I wasn't in the mood for hacking.

 -   [cwsdigital/tailwind-utopia](https://github.com/cwsdigital/tailwind-utopia)
 -   [domchristie/tailwind-utopia](https://github.com/domchristie/tailwind-utopia).
 This one's a fork of the `cwsdigital` one but has a different API.